gatsbyjs/gatsby/docs/tutorial/blog-netlify-cms-tutorial.md

 Head into `gatsby-config.js` and you can edit your siteMedata, add a Google Analytics tracking ID, and your app icon/favicon.

 To connect your Netlify site to your custom domain, see [Netlify's instructions on custom domains](https://www.netlify.com/docs/custom-domains/).
-If you want to learn more about Gatsby, you can head over to the [Gatsby documentation](/docs/) and learn how to work with data and their API.
-To learn more about React to customize the look of your site, the [React documentation](https://reactjs.org/docs/getting-started.html) has many useful references and guides.
+If you want to learn more about Gatsby, check out the [Gatsby documentation](/docs/) and learn how to work with [sourcing data](/docs/content-and-data/) and [Gatsby APIs](/docs/api-reference/).
+To learn more about customizing the look of your site, the [Gatsby styling docs](/docs/styling/) and [React documentation](https://reactjs.org/docs/getting-started.html) contain useful references and guides.

 Happy hacking and [share with me your new blog](https://twitter.com/intent/tweet?text=%40thomaswangio%20Check%20out%20my%20new%20blog) if you want!
 Also, you can [subscribe to my Youtube channel](https://t.wang.sh/yt-sub) if you'd like to see more video tutorials.